briancain/briancain.github.io/content/resume.md

 Association for Computing Machinery [(ACM)](https://www.acm.org/) member.
 Participated in the ACM programming competition.

+Took a PhD-level math course as an undergrad that taught the theory behind image processing software like Photoshop.
+We primarily focused on the algorithms behind reducing noise in images.

 Very active music member in marching band and jazz bands.

 Volunteer